RGF-team/rgf/RGF/README.md

 The easiest way.
 Just download the precompiled file `rgf.exe` from the latest [GitHub release](https://github.com/RGF-team/rgf/releases).

-For 32-bit Windows download `rgf32.exe` file and rename it to `rgf.exe`.

 ### 3.1.2.
 Visual Studio (Using the Provided Solution File)